 North Vietnam, Ho Chi Minh, Second Series issued in 1951 with overprint of new values, 1954-December, 1956 (Michel Nr.
-53 a&b and D8-9); It appears a large quantities of the 2nd Ho Chi Minh issue from 1951 were still in postal archives but were un-useful due to their very low nominal values.
-Let’s recall that the Vietnamese currency was devalued 1:10 in summer of 1954.
+53 a&b and D8-9); It appears a large quantities of the 2nd Ho Chi Minh issue from 1948/1950 were still in postal archives but were un-useful due to their very low nominal values.
+Let’s recall that the Vietnamese currency was devalued 1:10 in June of 1951.
 This means the original 2D and 5D were only worth 0.2 and 0.5 New Dong.
 However the standard domestic letter rate already stood at 100 New Dong in 1955.
 In order to make these old stamps useful again and make use of precious raw material that was still scarce in North Vietnam, postal authorities decided to overprint the old stamps with new values.
 The 5 old Dong value in red and orange-red was uprated one hundred times to 50 New Dong.
 Why the authorities used 50 Dong is not known but clearly there must have been a purpose behind it.
 The 50 Dong represented a discounted intra-city rate (that was also common in Indochina) and it was probably also intended for lower cost “printed matter” mailings.
-Very few complete post pieces from the era survive as most local letters were destroyed due to high humidity or recycling so it is impossible to determine the actual purpose of the overprinted value.
+Very few complete post pieces from the era survive as most local letters were destroyed due to war, high humidity or recycling so it is impossible to determine the actual purpose of the overprinted value.
 Of course, two stamps would have covered the standard letter rate so it is likely that the stamps served at least a dual purpose.
 The overprint was a fairly primitive affair and appears that the cliches were hand-made so each one is slightly different from one another.
 Michel identifies two different overprints that are basically characterized by the vertical line in the “5” of “50”.
 Type I shows a leveled horizontal line at the top of the “5” and Type II shows a horizontal line that is slightly angled upwards.
 Both overprints are intermingled on one and the same sheet.
 The Vietnamese Postage Stamp Catalogue reports that the overprints were produced in 1954, while both, Michel and Scott, report they were done in December of 1956.
 The Vietnamese catalogue appears to be more credible as the editor has used specimen that were cancelled on May, 21, 1955, which is well before the date proclaimed by Michel/Scott.
 Michel also writes that, while issued by the central postal authority in Hanoi, these stamps were mostly used in LK 3 (Lien Khu 3/Third Interzone) in the provinces of Ha Nam, Ha Dong and Ha Bing south of Hanoi.

 The difference between the two types becomes clearer under magnification.